m1ke98/ETHOnline/eth-app/packages/react-app/README.md

 # @project/react-app

-This package is a fork of the default app built with [Create React App](https://github.com/facebook/create-react-app).
+This packaithge is a fork of the default app built w [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts